 More volunteers always needed!

 RIC is run by volunteers.
-We came together when the District Council closed the old Richmond Tourist Information Centre and laid off the staff.
+We came together when the District Council closed the town's old Tourist Information Centre and laid off the staff.
 We just felt it wrong that a town like Richmond, a gateway to the Dales, should be without a hub for information about this special bit of Yorkshire.

 From a tiny desk at the back of Richmond Library, we have grown and moved to a purpose-built booth in Richmond's Victorian Market Hall (see photo).
-We now have nearly 30 volunteers, of all ages and backgrounds, who can advise visitors and residents on places to eat, places to stay, local walks, attractions, events, bus timetables, boarding kennels, wild-swimming spots, places to charge an electric car, estate agents, Bonfire Night celebrations, vegan caterers...
+We now have about 40 volunteers, of all ages and backgrounds, who can advise visitors and residents on places to eat, places to stay, local walks, attractions, events, bus timetables, boarding kennels, wild-swimming spots, places to charge an electric car, estate agents, Bonfire Night celebrations, vegan caterers...
 You get the idea!
 If we don't know the answer, we know how to find it.

 Thanks, and we hope to welcome you as one of our friendly team!